arquivo/arquivo404/README.md

 </body>
 ```

+#### Web Archives must have CORS enabled

+The arquivo404 javascript requires that the Memento API has an open CORS policy.
+In practive, the web archive server should return the response HTTP header: `Access-Control-Allow-Origin: *`

 ### A complete example

 A functional example using all of the possible configurations is available on [404-page-example.html](404-page-example.html)

-## Web Archive Configurations
-By default uses the Arquivo.pt Memento API, but any other could be used, if the CORS of the web archive allow it.

-### CORS
-This javascript requires that the Memento API have an open CORS policy.
-In practive the web archive server should return the response HTTP header: `Access-Control-Allow-Origin: *`